Veterans are prized recruits as congressional candidates

 Now candidates will be addressing issues such as the mob attack on the U.S. Capitol in January and the fractious evacuation of Kabul, the capital of Afghanistan, with their military backgrounds seen as giving them added credibility.

 Roughly two-thirds of Americans said they did not think America’s longest war was worth fighting, according to a poll released this past week from The Associated Press-NORC Center for Public Affairs Research.
-It also shows that scenes of chaos and violence in Afghanistan have not much hurt Biden’s standing so far.
-Some 52% said they approve of the president on national security.
+While 52% approve of Biden on national security, the poll was conducted Aug.
+12-16 as the two-decade war in Afghanistan ended with the Taliban returning to power and capturing the capital of Kabul.

 Republicans nearly took control of the House in 2020, when all 15 seats they flipped featured women, minority or veteran candidates.